Alwinator/aw-watcher-utilization/README.md

 </pre>
 </details>

-On supported devices you also see fans and the battery.
+On supported devices you also see fan and battery metrics.

 ## Install
 1. Download the latest release [here](https://github.com/Alwinator/aw-watcher-utilization/releases)